stephen-netu/investment-and-trading-resources/readme.md

 @JHannisdahl
 @MikoMitch
 ```
-# Tools, Completely or Mostly Free:
+# Tools, Completely or Mostly Free
 ## "Smörgåsbords"
 * https://app.koyfin.com/ - A market "dashboard".
 More readily/easily shows you things than a broker might.
 * https://www.chartmill.com/home - Similar to the above, but more focused on fundamental analysis and additional tools.